-Service Quality, Inventory and Competition: An Empirical Analysis of Mobile Money Agents in Africa
+Service Quality, Competition and Poverty: An Analysis of African Mobile Money Agents

 Suggested Citation: Suggested Citation